-Despite it being months out from March, the 2020 NCAA Tournament is on the horizon and always in the back of any college hoops fan’s mind.
+The 2020 NCAA Tournament is fast approaching.
 As any semi-casual or die hard college basketball fan can attest, March Madness is by far one of the most exciting times of the year to be a sports fan.
 Once again, the action kicks off in Dayton, OH on March 17th, and the first day that includes a full slate of games is Thursday, March 19th.

 Fans can expect tickets for this year’s tournament to be in high demand, as always, which prompts the question: how can you get cheap 2020 NCAA Men’s Basketball Tournament tickets?

 How To Get the Cheapest NCAA Tournament Tickets

 With these being the biggest games of the year with the highest stakes, prices will likely not come cheap; however, if you’re looking for the absolute cheapest tickets for the March Madness in 2020, you’ll want to do your research on sites like ours before securing your tickets.
 Below are a few options you have of securing your tickets as early as right now and as cheap as possible.

 Official Vendor – As of right now, it’s possible to still purchase tickets for nearly all sessions and rounds of the NCAA Tournament right on TicketMaster’s website.